selimslab/selimslab.github.io/_NOTES/essais/a-good-life.md

 ---

-The world is unjust and full of shit, still there is some good in it and it's worth fighting for
+The world is unjust and full of shit, still, there is some good in it and it's worth fighting for

 We can channel our pain to build character and strength

-Don't regret your mistakes, experience and good jugment comes from mistakes
+Don't regret your mistakes, experience and good judgment comes from mistakes

 ---